SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 Much of the projects we work on only make so much sense to be stored as a document.
 Some information is really more like data and should be treated as such.

-### Some examples of what you can do in Airtable

-* Create online forms
 * plan your social media calendar
 * track employee or client feedback
 * keep all your client testimonials in one place